guilhermevialle/desktop-music-app/README.md

-## Desktop media player app (Working...)
+## MacOS Desktop Music Player
-This app was made for personal use but feel free to use it =).
-There are several bugs/errors that I haven't fixed.
+[PERSONAL USAGE] This app get all MacBook songs from ~/Downloads and turn available to listen.

 ## Installation